ESA Vice President-Elect

 Council members meet annually at the ESA Annual Meeting and several additional times virtually per year.
 Each Council member is expected to prepare for and actively participate in these meetings as well as in email discussions and votes.

-Any SysEB Section member in good standing may stand for office and can self-nomination.
+Any P-IE Section member in good standing may stand for office and can self-nominate.
 Publications Council representatives agree to serve a four-year term.

 SysEB Section Vice President-Elect